stone-alex/EliteIntel/README.md

-# Elite Companion - Public Beta
+# Elite Intel - Public Beta

 ### NOTE: This is an early public beta release—expect bugs and ongoing improvements! ###